Doctor Aunty: Deepak Budki

 authoritatively.
 I understood the language of her eyes, what she wanted to

-interesting event.
-It was a Saturday afternoon and I reached their house at
+After many days, I witnessed another interesting event.
+It was a Saturday afternoon, and I reached their house at

 about 4 pm.
 Sat as usual in the drawing room.
 Amarnath uncle and Sharda Aunty